localstack-samples/localstack-pro-samples/lambda-hot-reloading/javascript-terraform-layers/README.md

 * [tflocal](https://github.com/localstack/terraform-local) CLI

 ## Introduction to the sample
-In this sample, we demonstrate a hot reloading setup where both the function code, and the layer code, is hot reloaded.
+In this sample, we demonstrate a hot reloading setup where both the function code and the layer code are hot reloaded.
-Any changes to either of those two directories will reload the function, and the changed code will be available almost immediately.
+Any changes to either of those two directories will reload the function.
+The changed code will be available almost immediately for the next invocation.

-We will again use the sample from our [javascript](../javascript/), but one of the values we want to change is supplied by a function defined in our layer.
+We will again re-use the sample from our [javascript](../javascript/) sample, but one of the values we want to change is supplied by a function defined in our layer.

-We will use terraform to deploy a hot reloaded lambda function, and then interact with it by invoking it and changing its source.
+We will use terraform to deploy a hot reloaded lambda function and invoke it once.
+Afterwards we will change its source and invoke it again to demonstrate the hot-reload feature.

-The source code of the created lambda function `hotreloadlambda` will is located in the subfolder [lambda_src](./lambda_src/) and of the created layer `hot_reload_layer` it is located in the subfolder [layer_src](./layer_src/).
+The source code of the created lambda function `hotreloadlambda` is located in the subfolder [lambda_src](./lambda_src/) and the source code of the created layer `hot_reload_layer` is located in the subfolder [layer_src](./layer_src/).

 ## Starting up